 Though he had 40+ films to his name when he died in 1982 aged 37, Rainer Werner Fassbinder’s roots lay in the theatre and it often showed.

-They’re clearly visible in The Bitter Tears of Petra von Kant, a film taking place on one set where a handful of actors perform in a theatrical “back of the room” style.
+They’re clearly visible in The Bitter Tears of Petra von Kant, a film playing out on one set where a handful of actors perform in a theatrical “back of the room” style.

 The action, what little of it there is, takes place in and around the bed of Petra von Kant (Margit Carstensen), a massively entitled fashion designer attended by an entirely silent aide, Marlene (Irm Hermann).
 As Marlene brings coffee, cake, champagne, opens doors to let people in and out, types letters and between times busies herself with drawings for new designs – does all the work, in other words – Petra is visited by a friend, Sidonie (Katrin Schaake), who introduces Petra to Karin (Hanna Schygulla), a beauty who in short order shares Petra’s bed only to eventually decide that a sneer suits her better than sex (hence Petra’s tears).